skoval/mathsport_2015/index.md

 * As sports analysts and fans, we think a lot about performance and how athletes stack up against their competitors

-* Yet, attention to the comparative performance of prediction models in sport is often absent (at least from scholarly literature)
+* Yet, attention to the comparative performance of prediction models in sport is often absent (at least from the scholarly literature)

 * Tennis is no exception